RobloxAPI/doc/GUIDELINES.md

 document near the image.

 ### Member parameters
 Any time a member parameter is referred to, *italics* must be used.
+To avoid confusion, italics should be used *only* for parameters.
 The capitalization of the parameter must be as given by the API, even at the start of sentences.

 ```markdown
 ## FindFirstChild